 For more information on the two modes, a good reading is "Networked Physics" by Glenn Fiedler .

-http://demos.lightstreamer.com/3DWorldDemo.
+How to Use the DemoPoint your browser to http://demos.lightstreamer.com/3DWorldDemo.
 You will see some controls and a 3D rendering of a virtual world, where some 3D objects are floating.
 You are the red object.
 Other human players are represented by blue objects, whereas white objects are played by robots (they are there to make the Default world less lonely, in case you are the only player there).

 All the controls in the page have a question mark icon next to them, which provides full details on their purpose.
 In the Rendering box, you have two sliders for controlling the camera zoom and the camera field of view.